The Hazards

 The Hazards are a mountain range located in the Freycinet National Park on the east coast of Tasmania, Australia.
-The range is positioned between Coles Bay and Wineglass Bay and are said to be named after local whaler, African-American Captain Richard Hazard.
+The range is positioned between Coles Bay and Wineglass Bay and are said to be named after a local whaler, African-American Captain Richard Hazard.
 The range consists of 5 mountains; Mayson (415 m), Amos (454 m), Dove (485 m), Baudin (413 m) and Parson (331 m).

 Features and location

 The Hazards are made of granite.
 Orthoclase, a pink feldspar, gives the mountains their pink tint.
 The track to Wineglass Bay and lookout runs over the saddle between Mounts Mayson and Amos.

 There is also a resort in Coles Bay utilising the name of the geographical feature, and travel information also includes local information about locations from where the hazards can be viewed.